-- B. Representation.
-The grievant may be self-represented or may be represented by another person.
-However, any person who has served in a sexual harassment information center or as a CRO shall not represent the grievant in the formal proceeding. - grievances under applicable grievance policies may be extended if the grievant initiated the pre-grievance process within the applicable time limits for filing a formal grievance.
-The formal grievance must be received by the appropriate office within thirty calendar days after the date on which the responsible administrator informs the grievant of a management action taken as a result of the investigator's report or that no action will be taken.
-If the grievant did not initiate pre-grievance procedures within the time limits of the applicable formal grievance procedure, the CRO may, under the appropriate circumstances, recommend to the appropriate administrator an extension of the filing deadline for a formal grievance. - D. Informal Steps.
-The investigation and mediation process performed by the CRO, as detailed in Section IV: Pre-grievance Complaint Resolution Process, constitutes the informal or first step of formal grievance procedures.
+Time limits for filing formal grievances under applicable grievance policies may be extended if the grievant initiated the pre-grievance process within the applicable time limits for filing a formal grievance.
+The formal grievance must be received by the appropriate office within thirty calendar days2 after the date on which the responsible administrator informs the grievant of a management action taken as a result of the investigator's report or that no action will be taken.
+If the grievant did not initiate pre-grievance procedures within the time limits of the applicable formal grievance procedure, the CRO may, under the appropriate circumstances, recommend to the appropriate administrator an extension of the filing deadline for a formal grievance.

-&lt;sup>1See University of California Policies Applying to Campus Activities, Organizations, and Students.
+1See University of California Policies Applying to Campus Activities, Organizations, and Students.

-&lt;sup>2Except as otherwise provided in campus student grievance procedures implementing Section 90.0 in Part A of Policies Applying to Campus Activities, Organizations, and Students.
+2Except as otherwise provided in campus student grievance procedures implementing Section 90.0 in Part A of Policies Applying to Campus Activities, Organizations, and Students.